mmkal/trpc-cli/README.md

 - Support flag aliases via `alias` callback (see migrations example below)
 - Union types work, but they should ideally be non-overlapping for best results
 - Limitation: Only zod types are supported right now
-- Limitaion: Onlly object types are allowed as input.
+- Limitation: Onlly object types are allowed as input.
 No positional arguments supported
    - If there's interest, this could be added in future for inputs of type `z.string()` or `z.tuple([z.string(), ...])`
 - Limitation: Nested-object input props must be passed as json
    - e.g. `z.object({ foo: z.object({ bar: z.number() }) }))` can be supplied via using `--foo '{"bar": 123}'`